TSN2: Programming

 Upon its launch, TSN2 promised that it would air over 800 hours per year of live events, and that it would also feature repeat broadcasts of live events that were shown by TSN earlier in the night.
 Repeat broadcasts of TSN's original programming (such as SportsCentre) would fill out the schedule.

 TSN2's alternative programming typically consists of National Basketball Association games featuring the Toronto Raptors, and NASCAR Xfinity Series races.
 However, it has also included tennis, boxing, baseball, and Major League Lacrosse coverage.

-On October 22, 2008, TSN2 announced it would air 25 Toronto Raptors basketball games during the 2008-09 NBA season.
+On October 22, 2008, TSN2 announced it would air 25 Toronto Raptors basketball games during the 2008–09 NBA season.
 However, due to the lack of carriage agreements at the time, these games were not available to cable subscribers in the team's home market of Toronto and other regions served by Rogers Cable.

 On August 20, 2010, TSN2 announced it had signed a multi-year agreement with Canada Basketball to become the exclusive Canadian broadcaster of various international basketball tournaments.
 Under the terms of the two-year deal, TSN2 was the exclusive broadcaster of the 2010 FIBA World Championship, 2010 FIBA World Championship for Women, FIBA Americas Championship 2011, and FIBA Americas Championship for Women 2011.
 For its 2010 edition, TSN and TSN2 became the new Canadian broadcasters of the Spengler Cup hockey tournament.
 TSN2 would broadcast most of the tournament's games.

 On February 18, 2013, TSN2 introduced simulcasts of two shows from TSN Radio, Mike Richards in the Morning, and the new TSN Drive with Dave Naylor.

 As of the 2017–18 season, TSN2 broadcasts regional Montreal Canadiens games, which are subject to blackout outside of the team's designated media market.

 Carriage

 Providers that carry TSN2 include Access Communications, Bell Aliant, Bell MTS, Bell Satellite TV, Cogeco, EastLink, Execulink Telecom, NorthernTel, Novus, Rogers, SaskTel, Shaw Cable, Shaw Direct, Telus Optik TV, Valley Fiber, Vidéotron, and a number of independent cable systems.

 Rogers Cable, which serves much of the Greater Toronto Area, notably did not carry TSN2 from its launch, leaving cable viewers without the ability to view the select Toronto Raptors NBA games that TSN2 aired in the team's own home market in the season following the launch.
-After months of negotiations, TSN2 was finally added to the lineup in May 2009.
-The apparent impetus for the deal was a planned broadcast of three key mid-May games between the Toronto Blue Jays and Boston Red Sox (at that point the top two teams in the American League East) on TSN2; the Blue Jays are owned by Rogers Communications, as is Rogers Cable.
+After months of negotiations, TSN2 was finally added to the lineup in May 2009, before that year's first division rivalry series between the American League East's Toronto Blue Jays (also owned by Rogers) and the Boston Red Sox.